Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 66.5-point total in five of eight games this season.
+- Oklahoma and its opponents have combined to score more than 66.5 points in five of eight games this season.

 - So far this season, 37.5% of Texas Tech's games (3/8) have had more combined points than Saturday's over/under of 66.5.

-- The two teams combine to average 76.1 points per game, 9.6 more than the over/under in this contest.
+- The two teams combine to average 76.1 points per game, 9.6 more than the total in this contest.

-- These two squads combine to allow 55.2 points per game, 11.3 fewer than this contest's over/under.
+- This contest's total is 11.3 points above the 55.2 these two squads combine to allow per game this season.

-- The average total in Sooners games this season is 62.8, 3.7 points fewer than Saturday's over/under of 66.5 .
+- Sooners games have an average total of 62.8 points this season, 3.7 fewer than Saturday's over/under.

-- The 59.8 PPG average total in Red Raiders games this season is 6.7 points fewer than this game's over/under.
+- In 2021, games involving the Red Raiders have averaged a total of 59.8 points, 6.7 fewer than this game's set over/under.

 Oklahoma Stats and Trends

-- This season, the Sooners have just one ATS win in four games as a favorite of 19.5 points or more.
+- Oklahoma has played eight games, with three wins against the spread.

+- The Sooners have been favored by 19.5 points or more four times this season and covered the spread in one of them.

-- Oklahoma's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Oklahoma's games this year have hit the over five times in eight opportunities (62.5%).

-- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team records more than 30.6 points.
+- Oklahoma is 3-3 against the spread and 6-0 overall in games when it records more than 30.6 points.

-- In games that Oklahoma churns out more than 385.4 yards, the team is 3-4 against the spread and 7-0 overall.
+- Oklahoma is 3-4 against the spread and 7-0 overall when the team picks up over 385.4 yards.

-- The Sooners have eight giveaways this season, while the Red Raiders have 10 takeaways .
+- The Sooners have turned the ball over eight times this season, two fewer than the Red Raiders have forced (10).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.